eerimoq/simba/doc/user-guide.rst

 There cannot be two packages with the same name, for the namespace reason.
 All packages must have unique names!

+There is one exception though, the three Simba packages; kernel, drivers and slib.
+Those packages does only use the module as prefix on exported symbols.

 .. code-block:: c